edgelesssys/contrast/docs/docs/architecture/components/coordinator.md

 The `coordinator` service is backed by all Coordinators, ready or not ready, and is intended to serve user API (that is, `contrast` CLI commands).
 The `coordinator-ready` service only selects ready Coordinators which can serve the mesh API, and is intended to be used by initializers.
 This endpoint is also suitable for verifying clients, since they will only get a successful response from a ready Coordinator.

+## Recovery

+When a Coordinator starts up, it doesn't have access to the signing secret and can thus not verify the integrity of the persisted latest manifest.
+It needs to be provided with the secret seed, from which it can derive the signing key that verifies the signature.
+This procedure is called user recovery and is initiated by the seed share owner.
+The CLI decrypts the secret seed using the private seed share owner key, verifies the Coordinator and sends the seed through the `Recover` method.
+The Coordinator authenticates the seed share owner, recovers its key material, and verifies the manifest history signature.

 ## Automatic recovery and high availability {#peer-recovery}